MirayXS/ironbrew-deobfuscator-beta/README.md

 if you need to talk with me about anything related to this project, i'd appreciate that, the discord can be found in my profile.

+# NOTES
+this project can't be compiled by users yet since unfinished, only if you want you can use ANTLR runtime and generate lua parser files with the ANTLR Lua.g4 grammar file.

 # Deobfuscator Analysis

 Intermediate Level (AST & etc) : fully done.